 Miles & More is the loyalty program for Lufthansa and several other airlines in the Lufthansa Group.
 Each month, the program offers what it calls Mileage Bargains, giving travelers the chance to book discounted round-trip award tickets, for about half the usual mileage.

-If you're wondering what deals are available through Mileage Bargains this month, here's what you need to know — along with tips on how to earn the miles to book them.
+That said, if you're wondering what deals are available through Mileage Bargains this month, here's what you need to know — along with tips on how to earn the miles to book them.

 What Is Miles & More Mileage Bargains?